 It’s especially important to keep your baby out of the sun between 10 a.m. and 2 p.m., when the sun is at its strongest and ultraviolet (UV) rays are most intense.
 If you do need to be outside in the sun during those times, be sure to take extra precautions.
 And check with your pediatrician before applying sunscreen to children younger than 6 months.

 Dress Your Baby Properly: Cover Up

 The AAP suggests dressing infants in lightweight clothing, such as long pants and long-sleeve shirts.
 Babies should wear a hat with a brim that shades the neck to prevent sunburn.
 Not baseball caps, which don’t shade the neck or ears, both of which are sensitive areas for a baby.
 And for fabrics, tight weaves are better than loose ones.

 Summer’s heat presents other challenges for babies.
 Our sweat naturally cools us down when we’re hot.
 But younger babies don’t sweat like adults do.
 Their bodies haven’t fully developed that built-in heating-and-cooling system, so they can become easily overheated – and have a greater risk of becoming dehydrated.

 Here are some things to keep in mind this summer when outside with infants younger than 6 months:

 - Keep your baby in the shade as much as possible.

-- Make sure your child wears clothing that covers and protects sensitive skin.
-Use common sense; if you hold the fabric against your hand and it’s so sheer that you can see through it, it probably doesn’t offer enough protection.
+- Make sure your child wears clothing that covers and protects his or her sensitive skin.
+If you hold the fabric against your hand and it’s sheer enough to see through it, it probably doesn’t offer enough protection.

-- Make sure your baby wears a hat that provides sufficient shade at all times.
+- Make sure your baby wears a hat that provides shade to the face, neck, and ears.

-- Watch your baby carefully to make sure he or she doesn’t show warning signs of sunburn or dehydration.
-These include fussiness, redness and excessive crying.
+- Watch your baby carefully for warning signs of sunburn or dehydration.
+These signs include fussiness, redness, and excessive crying.